 - U.S. District Court, Southern District of Florida, 1994

 - U.S. District Court, Middle District of Florida, 2004

 - U.S. District Court, Northern District of Florida, 2013

 - University of Miami School of Law, Juris Doctorate, 1993

-- University of Miami, Bachelor of Business Administration, 1990
+- University of Miami, Bachelor of Business Administration, with Honors, 1990

 - American Board of Trial Advocates